nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 As you see on the 3rd line (first entry prefixed `2:`, I'm using my `wlp4s0` interface here, and my "public ip" is: `192.168.43.28`).

-Then create a container from image `postgres`, bind the port `5432` (in PostgreSQL, this port is the ports used to connect to the database server, so this is where you can take control of the database if you manage to connect).
+Then create a container from image `postgres`, bind the port `5432` (in PostgreSQL, this port is the port used to connect to the database server, so this is where you can take control of the database if you manage to connect).
 You are most likely to already have port `5432` listened to on your host, so if you can afford stopping the postgres on your host for a couple of minutes, do it: `sudo systemctl stop postgres`, otherwise, in the next command, change the port on the host on which you bind the container's `5432` port.

 ```Bash